hummel22/hass/README.md

   manage domain allow/deny lists, and persists entity information for other tooling.
 - **`services/hassems`** – The Home Assistant Entity Management System used to curate helpers and publish MQTT discovery payloads with a bundled management UI.
-- **`services/hass_integration`** – Documentation for the custom Home Assistant integration that consumes HASSEMS metadata so entities are available natively within Home Assistant.
-The actual integration code lives in `custom_components/hassems/` for compatibility with HACS.
+- **`custom_components/hassems/`** – The Home Assistant integration code used with HACS.
+Installation and configuration details now live alongside the service instead of in a separate folder; the legacy `services/hass_integration` documentation has been retired.
 - **`blueprints/`** – Automations for common scenarios such as auto-locking doors, sunrise/sunset controls, and webhook-driven notifications.